jserieux/RT-Firearm-Detection/firearm_detection_project/README.md

   --conf 0.35 --iou 0.5 --max-det 50 \
   --save annotated_usrt_clip.mp4
 ```
-Tip: escape the space in `USRT 2FPS` when typing paths (e.g., `USRT\ 2FPS`).
-The `--iou` and `--max-det` flags tighten NMS to reduce duplicate boxes.

 ## Notes & limitations
-- Performance depends heavily on GPU resources and how closely your test footage matches the training domain.
+- Inference speed, and performance depends heavily on GPU resources and how closely test footage matches the training domain.
-- Datasets contain mock scenarios and synthetic footage; always acknowledge domain gaps and failure cases in project reports.
+- Datasets contain mock scenarios and synthetic footage as such it may contain gaps in capabilities
-- This project is for academic research only and should not be deployed as a production security solution without rigorous validation and ethical/legal review.
+- This project is for academic research only.